asift91/Manual_Migration/option1.md

 	    ![image](/images/folderstructure.png)

-        - First create a empty storage directory in any desired location to copy all the data.
+        - First create an empty storage directory in any desired location to copy all the data.

             ```
             sudo -s